davidwagn/Openpowerlifting-Instagram-Validator/README.md

 This project is not affiliated with OpenPowerlifting.
 Find its source code on [GitLab](https://gitlab.com/openpowerlifting).

+# Note: Instagram does not send 404 status code anymore, even when the account does not exist.
+This script won't work without finding a new way to determine if accounts are dead or alive.
+Instagram also killed the little ?__a=1 trick in the url to only get a quick JSON response.

 # OpenPowerlifting Instagram Validator

 This project is used to check Instagram links used in OpenPowerlifting's dataset for validity.
 Specifically, it checks if the Instagram site exists or not.